Save & Resume Start Filling a Form, Continue Later

 - Press the Save button at the bottom of the form

-- Press the Share button to launch the sharing option, select one the emails you've entered on the form or provide a new one, then confirm with the Share button.
+- Launch the sharing screen with the Share button, select one the emails you've entered on the form or provide a new one, then confirm.

 Preventing Conflicting Changes